gruntjs/grunt-init/README.md

 }
 ```

-_Note: until all the built-in prompts have been documented, you can find all the built-in prompt names and default values in the [source code](https://github.com/gruntjs/grunt-init/blob/master/tasks/init.js)._
+_Note: until all the built-in prompts have been documented, you can find their names and default values in the [source code](https://github.com/gruntjs/grunt-init/blob/master/tasks/init.js)._

 ## Defining an init template